96boards/documentation/ConsumerEdition/dragonboard820c/getting-started/README.md

 **To start the board, follow these simple steps:**

-- step 1.
-Connect the HDMI cable to the 820c HDMI connector (marked J6) and to the LCD Monitor.
+- Step 1: Connect the HDMI cable to the 820c HDMI connector (marked J6) and to the LCD Monitor.
-- step 2.
-Connect the mouse and keyboard to the 820C USB connectors marked J2 and.
+- Step 2: Connect the mouse and keyboard to the 820C USB connectors marked J2 and.
 (It doesn’t matter which order you connect them in.
 You can also connect via an external USB Hub.)
-- step 3.
-Ensure that the boot switches S1 are set to ‘0000’, all in Off position.
+- Step 3: Ensure that the boot switches S1 are set to ‘0000’, all in Off position.
-- step 4.
-Connect the power supply to power connector J1.
+- Step 4: Connect the power supply to power connector J1.
-- step 5.
-Plug the power supply into a power outlet.
+- Step 5: Plug the power supply into a power outlet.

 The board will start the booting process, and you should see Linux boot up.
 The ’power up’ blue LED ‘DS10’ should illuminate.